ctboughter/AIMS/README.md

 ./app/install_packages.sh
 ```

 It should just work, and you'll be prompted with a bunch of [y]/n questions, for which you should consistently hit "y" then the "enter key" for [Note to more advanced users, you shouldn't need to use these EXACT package versions, save for Biophython and SciKit-Learn.
-However, using this versions should guarantee everything is functional].
+However, using these versions should guarantee everything is functional].
 If this doesn't work, and you get some kind of an error instead of the prompts, type each of these lines (or copy/paste) one by one, hitting enter after each one:

 ```
  conda install -c conda-forge kivy=1.11.1